evedes/.dotfiles/osx/emacs/README.md

 Only possible if you're running a GUI version of Emacs.

-To create a new frame, use the command C-x 5 2.
+To create a new frame, use the command `C-x 5 2`.
-To delete the current frame, use C-x 5 0.
+To delete the current frame, use `C-x 5 0`.
-To delete all but the current frame, use C-x 5 1.
+To delete all but the current frame, use `C-x 5 1`.

 ## Ivy